alphagov/registers-tech-docs/source/documentation/support/support.md

 ## Contact us

-Please [contact the GDS Registers team](https://registers.cloudapps.digital/support.html) if you have difficulty using registers in your product or service.
+Please [contact the GOV.UK Registers team](https://registers.cloudapps.digital/support.html) if you have difficulty using registers in your product or service.